 As you'd expect from schools with lower tuition fees, they tend to have smaller, older, more basic campuses.
 This is not always a negative.
 Many of the schools listed in the next few pages have a small student body that doesn't need a sprawling campus anyway; also, what some of these schools lack in terms of Olympic-size swimming pools and state-of-the-art theatres, they make up for in terms of creative use of space, small class sizes, a close-knit community and charm.
 For example, parents at Invictus International School are drawn to its homely, informal and rural setting; and families at The Grange enjoy classes of less than 10 students as the school establishes itself.

 For families, who would prefer a larger campus, GIIS SMART, Middleton International School (Tampines), One World International School, and Lycee Francais de Singapour are all large schools with a student body of at least 1,000.
 These schools do offer larger indoor and outdoor facilities, and have invested in more resources SMART has a strong focus on art and technology with facilities including a radio station, ceramics studio and various maker spaces; Lycee Francais de Singapour has two semi-Olympic swimming pools and three gymnasiums across its two campuses; and OWIS has an athletics track and outdoor climbing wall.

 Where are the top affordable schools in Singapore?
 Click here to read more.

-There was a noticeable rise in affordable schools opening from 2015-19, including Invictus International School (Dempsey and Sentosa campuses), The Grange, Middleton (Tampines), OWIS and GIIS SMART, most of which have quickly become popular and well-subscribed.
+There was a noticeable rise in affordable schools opening from 2015-19, including Invictus International School (Dempsey and Sentosa campuses), The Grange, Middleton International School (Tampines), OWIS and GIIS SMART, most of which have quickly become popular and well-subscribed.
 Most recently, we have seen the opening of The Perse School (Singapore), and Invictus International School (Centrium) is due to open in early 2021.
 These schools are very much still in the making and, while they build up admissions, parents can enjoy benefits including lower introductory fees and smaller class sizes.

 Other lower-cost schools are very well-established and may have longer waitlists, including DPS International School, Yuvabharathi International School, the GIIS East campus and St Francis Methodist School.